aishwaryanr/awesome-generative-ai-guide/free_courses/generative_ai_genius/README.md

 ![Screenshot 2024-06-13 at 3.19.32 PM.png](https://github.com/aishwaryanr/awesome-generative-ai-resources/blob/main/free_courses/generative_ai_genius/genai_intro.png)

 # 🎉The course starts on July 8th 2024!
-[Register now](https://forms.gle/sDdjXcmn9ka8BSFg9)
+Registrations Closed (You can audit the course for free)

 # About the Course: